 There are three main learning styles: visual, auditory and kinesthetic.
 We use PowerPoint and demonstration for the visual learners, stories and discussions for the auditory learners and exercises and activities and games for the kinesthetic learners.
 Regardless of your delegates’ learning style, we have designed our programs to cater for all three.

 How do you ensure the workshop is specifically targeted to the needs of our delegates?

-We take time to discuss learning objectives and expectations with the decision maker well before the course is to be run.
+We take time to discuss learning objectives and expectations with the decision-maker well before the course runs.
 We like to establish exactly what training needs the delegates have and what training they have had previously.
 We then tailor the course outline specifically for the group’s level and experience.
-Good trainers are also able to read their audience, on the day, and are flexible enough to change the content and delivery, when necessary, to make sure the delegates get both what they want and need out of the session.
+Good trainers can also read their audience on the day and are flexible enough to change the content and delivery, when necessary, to make sure the delegates get both what they want and need out of the session.

 Can our managers take part in the workshop with their staff?

-This depends on the course being run and the relationship that the staff have with their manager.
-If it is a good, open relationship then it is often a great idea to have all staff attend together so that the manager can keep reinforcing the learning after the training session.
+This depends on the course being run and the staff’s relationship with their manager.
+If it is a good, open relationship, then it is often a great idea to have all staff attend together so that the manager can keep reinforcing the learning after the training session.

 How often should employees be trained?
 Is further training needed to constantly up skill our employees?